ds-modules/curriculum-guide/technology/jupyter/python-packages.md

 ## Pre-installed Packages

 Many Python packages have been pre-installed on JupyterHub and are available by default.
 You can `import` the desired package to start using it.
-[This](https://github.com/berkeley-dsep-infra/datahub/blob/prod/user-image/requirements.txt) file on GitHub contains a list of all the packages that are available by default.
+[This](https://github.com/berkeley-dsep-infra/datahub/blob/prod/user-image/requirements.txt) file on GitHub contains a list of all the packages \(and corresponding versions\) that are available by default.

 ## Installing New Packages